backstage/backstage/plugins/org-react/README.md

 The `GroupListPicker` comes with three optional props:

-- **groupTypes**: gives the user the option which group types the component should load.
+- `groupTypes`: gives the user the option which group types the component should load.
 If no value is provided all group types will be loaded in;
-- **defaultGroup**: which group by default should be selected.
+- `defaultGroup`: which group by default should be selected.
 For example, a group of the logged in user;
-- **placeholder**: the placeholder that the select box in the component should display.
-This might be helpfull in informing your users what the functionality of the component is.
+- `placeholder`: the placeholder that the select box in the component should display.
+This might be helpful in informing your users what the functionality of the component is.